cydriclopez/treemodule-json/README.md

 }
 ```

-Presently as shown above, access to the JSON data is via a static file
+Presently as shown in the ***getFiles()*** method above, access to the JSON data is via a static file [client/src/assets/data/files.json](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/assets/data/files.json).
-[client/src/assets/data/files.json](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/assets/data/files.json).
 In succeeding iteration of this code we will access a Go webapp controller that gets its data from a Postgresql table.

 I hope this has been helpful.